Enhanced Immigration Options for Life Science Companies

 Foreign nationals who can demonstrate that they have “exceptional ability” described in the above section (with an additional requirement that they have documentary evidence of ‘widespread acclaim and international recognition’ by recognized experts in their field), and who also have a permanent job offer in the United States that will require that they apply that exceptional ability, can avoid the part of Labor Certification where the company must test the U.S. labor market to show that there are no qualified U.S. workers who are looking for work in the employment area.
 Note that the company must still perform certain actions that are required for Labor Certification, such as obtaining a prevailing wage from the Department of Labor and posting an internal notification of the job opportunity that is visible to its other workers.
 However, the U.S. company files the Labor Certification application directly with the Department of Homeland Security, along with its petition on behalf of the worker, for Homeland Security to evaluate instead of the Department of Labor.
 Also note that due to a couple of court decisions over the past 20 years that have made National Interest Waivers easier to obtain, this type of green card is rarely pursued as the National Interest Waiver does not require that the company first obtain a prevailing wage or provide notice of the job to its other workers.
 Since it is rarely used, the results of adjudication can be difficult to predict.

 Life science companies should keep these additional options in mind when considering hiring foreign workers.

-For more information, or discuss immigration options, please contact Grant Godfrey.
+For more information, or discuss immigration options, please contact your Parker Gallini immigration attorney.